YueHuaHua/readme-generator/output/README.md

   To install this application, please follow the steps below:
   ```
-  npm install
+  `npm install` to install the package
   ```

   </br>

   ## Usage

-  `npm start` to initiate the application
+  `npm start` to start the application

   </br>